 Two Henrys was lucky to get development elsewhere: from actress-producer Lesley Fera at Pacific Resident Theatre in Venice, California; James Valcq at Third Avenue Playhouse in (conservative) Door County, Wisconsin, where the play’s characters have their roots; Don Farrell at Actors Theatre of Indiana, in (conservative) suburban Indianapolis, where one of the characters is from; Roy Steinberg at Cape May Playhouse in New Jersey; by Denise Bessette and Olivia Sklar at Hudson Stage Company in Westchester, New York.

 Two Henrys was also a two-time semi-finalist in the O’Neill National Playwrights Conference.

-Cocky as it may sound, I think the time for further development or “listening opportunities” is over.
-Yes, let’s have a table read and ask questions, but its current refined draft needs three weeks of rehearsal toward a full production somewhere from a fearless producer who sees the perennial importance of saying “gay.”
+So, what’s next for Two Henrys?
+The time “listening opportunities” is over.
+Its current refined draft needs three weeks of rehearsal toward a full production somewhere from a fearless producer who sees the perennial importance of saying “gay.”

 I see now that through my writing I am indeed an activist.
 But one whose work will make you cry and laugh and look to the light of the future, as we all do on the annual Pride Day.

 Two Henrys is dedicated to my late friend Douglas Hugh Wright, Terrence McNally, my parents and my husband Jeff Talbott.